KanopusDev/Aurelis/docs/ARCHITECTURE.md

 ## Overview

-Aurelis is an AI-powered code analysis and generation platform built with Python, designed for enterprise-scale deployment and integration.
+Aurelis is an AI-powered code analysis and generation platform built with Python, designed for enterprise-scale development and integration.
 The system follows a modular, microservices-inspired architecture with clean separation of concerns and comprehensive async/await patterns.

 ## System Architecture